kfelter/kfelter.github.io/README.md

 ### Blackstone Technology Group
 Software Engineer (Golang) 07/2017 - 11/2018

-Blackstone was a government contracting agency that helped US DHS with all cloud applications and technology.
+Blackstone was a government contracting agency that helped US DHS with all cloud applications and technology.I worked as an integration engineer working with golang, terraform, and ansible.

 * Integrated AWS EC2 api, keycloak, Ansible, and Terraform to create a product that helped migrate DHS applications to the AWS cloud
 * Wrote go code to integrate the services into a single api